it-application-modernization/pot-documentation/APIC-labs/Developer-Portal/ReadMe.md

 8\.
 Some Products are visible to all users without an account depending on the Product visibility setting.
 Additional options are available when you log into the Developer Portal.

-9\.<a name="step11"></a> You can log into the Developer Portal using the pre-defined Consumer account provided to you or the Consumer account created in pre-requisites.
+9\.<a name="step11"></a> You can log into the Developer Portal using the Admin account provided to you or the Consumer account that you created in pre-requisites.
+As admin account you have full right to configuration and updates on Developer Portal.

 Click on **Sign in** on the Dev Portal screen in the upper right corner.

 ![alt text][pic19a]